Joint Modelling of Multiple Network Views: Applications

 \subsection{Saccharomyces Cerevisiae Protein-Protein Interactions}

-We analyse a dataset containing two undirected networks formed by genetic and physical protein-protein interactions between 67 Saccharomyces cerevisiae proteins.
+We analyse a dataset containing two undirected networks formed by genetic and physical protein-protein interactions (PPI) between 67 Saccharomyces cerevisiae proteins.
 The genetic interactions network is formed of 294 links, and its density is 0.066, while the physical interactions network is formed of 190 links, and its density is 0.043.
 Their degree distributions are shown in Figure~\ref{fig:degreepro}.

 The complex relational structure of this dataset has led to implementation of models aiming at describing the functional relationships between the observations \citep{BKKI08,Troy03}.
-A list of proteins included in this dataset is displayed in Figure~\ref{fig:pro}.
-The data were downloaded from the Biological General Repository for Interaction Datasets (BioGRID) database\footnote{\url{http://thebiogrid.org/}} (\cite{Biogrid06}).
+A list of proteins included in this dataset is displayed in the supplementary material.
+The dataset is available in the \texttt{lvm4net} package, and was downloaded from the Biological General Repository for Interaction Datasets (BioGRID) database\footnote{\url{http://thebiogrid.org/}} (\cite{Biogrid06}).
 We refer to \cite{Biogrid06,Biogrid11} for a description of BioGRID, and for details regarding how the data were collected.